Live Note Recording

 - Connecting your controller - For help installing an external keyboard/pad controller see the MIDI Settings Wizard or MIDI Settings page.

-- Filtering MIDI data - The Transport Panel Record Button has a recording filter (Right-click) which can be selected to record Audio, Score or Automation data.
-Make sure the Score
+- Filtering MIDI data - The Transport Panel Record Button has a recording filter (Right-click) which can be selected to record Audio, Note or Automation data.
+Make sure the Note

 option is selected.
-You may want to turn off the Score recording if, for example, you want to play along with a project while you are recording automation data without retaining the score.
+You may want to turn off the Note recording if, for example, you want to play along with a project while you are recording automation data without retaining the notes.

 - Timing issues - The Audio Settings Playback tracking: Offset control can be used to correct note-start timing errors caused by system issues/latencies.
 Make sure input